pic

 48.447

-.
-The possibility of using functions broadens the scope of reductions.
-For instance, it allows us to compute the maximum value of a vector x
+The use of two-argument functions expands the scope of reductions, enabling us to compute more complex operations.
+For instance, it allows us to compute the maximum value of a vector x.
+This requires the function max, where max(a,b) returns the maximum of the scalars a and b.

-Formally, a reduction requires the binary operation to satisfy two mathematical requirements:
+Formally, a reduction requires the binary operation to satisfy two mathematical properties:

-Associativity: the way in which operations are grouped does not change the result.
-For example, addition is associative because (a + b) + c = a + (b + c)
+• Associativity: the way in which operations are grouped must not change the result.
+For example, addition is associative because (a + b) + c = a + (b + c).

-Existence of an identity element: there exists an element that leaves any other element unchanged when the binary operation is applied.
-For example, the identity element of addition is 0 because a + 0 = a
+• Existence of an identity element: there exists an element that, when combined with any other element through a binary operation, leaves that element unchanged.
+For example, the identity element of addition is 0 because a + 0 = a.

 The following list indicates the identity elements of each operation.